Skip to main content

 chmod +x install_analytics.sh

 1. Environment configuration is required before starting the installation.
 A sample configuration file for a single-node installation is available at generate_envs/single_node_config.conf.
 You can use the default values for all settings.
-However, it is recommended to review and update following settings for single-node installations:
+However, it is recommended to review and update the following settings for single-node installations:

 Setting